microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/contentinfo.md

 ---
 title: "contentInfo resource type (deprecated)"
-description: "Represents the current state of some information that is to be labeled." ms.localizationpriority: medium
+description: "Represents the current state of some information that is to be labeled.
+Deprecated." ms.localizationpriority: medium
 author: "tommoser"
 ms.prod: "security"